-While the V8 engine is synonymous with US muscle, some of very best V8 cars have come from Germany.
-We’ve picked out some of our favorite BMW V8s that you should consider buying.
+While the V8 engine is synonymous with US muscle, some of very best V8 cars have come from Germany, and in particular, Bavaria.
+We’ve picked out some of our favourite BMW V8s that you should consider buying.

 The motoring world as we know it is changing.
 Turbos and mild hybrid systems are now the norm, manufacturers are downsizing engines and switching to electric, and governments collectively around the world are introducing polices to end the sale of new internal combustion-engined cars in the near future.
 Now seems a good a time as any to celebrate the almighty V8, because this is an engine that is quickly being killed off.
 Thankfully, BMW has provided so many V8s over the years that some of them make the best used cars to buy today.